UCL/research-computing-with-cpp/04cpp3/templates.md

 - Function Templates
 - Class Templates

 When a class or function template is used to instantiate an concrete class or function using a specific type, a new class or function definition is created for each type with which the template is instantiated.
-So unlike our inheritance based polymorphism, where we have one function which takes multiple classes with overlapping definitions, now we use one piece of code two generate multiple separate functions (or classes), each of which accepts a different type.
-This is why the compiler must know all the types which are to be used in template instantiation at compile time.
+So unlike our inheritance based run-time polymorphism, where we have one function which can take multiple classes with overlapping definitions (defined by inheritance from a base class), now we use one piece of code two generate multiple separate functions (or classes), each of which accepts a different type.
+This is why the compiler must know all the types which are to be used in templated functions at compile time.
 This is sometimes known as "static polymorphism".

 ## Using Templates with Classes